Lake Martin

 Lake Martin is located in Tallapoosa, Elmore and Coosa counties in Alabama.
 It is a 44,000-acre (178 km^{2}) reservoir with over 750 miles (1,200 km) of wooded shoreline.
 Lake Martin is a reservoir, enlarged by the construction of Martin Dam on the Tallapoosa River.
 The Martin Dam powerhouse is used to generate hydroelectric power for the Alabama Power Company.
 Construction on Martin Dam began in 1923 and was completed in 1926, creating what was, at that time, the largest human-made body of water in the world.
 Originally known as Cherokee Bluffs for the geological formation upon which it was built, the dam was renamed in 1936 in honor of Thomas Martin, the then-president of Alabama Power Company.
 Alabama Power and Russell Lands own some of the shoreline.
+Lake Martin covers the submerged remnants of Kowaliga (or Kowaliga), a prosperous, early 20th-century Black community founded by formerly enslaved people.
+Developed largely by John Benson and his son William, the area featured a thriving industrial center, a railroad, and a school, which were flooded in 1926 for the Alabama Power Company’s Martin Dam project.

 Tourism

 The third largest lake in Alabama, Lake Martin, is a popular recreation area for swimming, boating, water skiing, camping, and golfing.
 Many waterfront neighborhoods and luxury homes are located on Lake Martin.
 The cities of Alexander City, Dadeville, Jackson's Gap, and Eclectic are nearby.

-Lake Martin hosts many events throughout the year, including fishing tournaments, a 4 July fireworks event, the Alexander City Jazz Festival (an annual event every June in downtown Alexander City), and entertainment at the Route 63 Lake Martin Amphitheater.
+Lake Martin hosts many events throughout the year, including fishing tournaments, a 4 July fireworks event, and entertainment at the Route 63 Lake Martin Amphitheater.

 Lake Martin includes many popular attractions, including eagle nests, sand beaches, restaurants, camping areas and popular islands such as Goat Island.
 The lake has several landmarks, such as the Smith Mountain Fire Tower, Kowaliga Bridge, and several marinas, but perhaps the most recognized landmark on the lake is Chimney Rock, a large rock formation that resembles a chimney.
 Although Chimney Rock is located several hundred yards away, the formation most people call Chimney Rock is actually Acapulco Rock.
 The area was the Tallapoosa River gorge before Martin Dam was built, and the water is more than 150 ft deep.
 The spot is visited by thousands of boaters yearly, who park in front of "The Rock" to watch people climb up 60 ft and jump off into the water.
 In July 2006, a teenager died after jumping from the rock.

 Alabama has a lake of a similar name, the Logan Martin Lake on the Coosa River.
 Lake Martin and Logan Martin Lake are not part of the same river system.